 Luckily, there are a few ways to spot these scams and protect yourself.

 Fake IRS phone calls

 One of the most common scams out there today is the IRS phone call.
 It usually goes something like this.
 You get a call from someone claiming to be from the IRS.
 They say you haven’t paid your taxes properly and owe Uncle Sam some serious cash.
-The scammer will then demand that you pay them immediately or they’ll send the feds over and have you arrested.
+The scammer will then demand that you pay them immediately, or they’ll send the feds over and have you arrested.

 That’s some pretty scary stuff right there, especially if you have no idea what you’re doing when it comes to your taxes, and live in constant fear that you screwed up your last filing and are on the hook for thousands of dollars in fines.

-The truth, though, is that the IRS will never contact you over the phone.
+But the truth is that the IRS will never contact you over the phone.
 What’s more, they won’t demand that you pay on the spot.
 The government actually gives you an opportunity to appeal the amount you owe.

-And despite how scared you might be of the government, the IRS will never threaten to send in “Johnny Law” to arrest you for a first time tax problem.
+And despite how scared you might be of the government, the IRS will never threaten to send in “Johnny Law” to arrest you for a first-time tax problem.
 It should also go without saying that the feds will never ask for you to pay your taxes in gift cards.
 Yes, that’s seriously something criminals have done.